Table of Contents

 An applicant must have a medical need for long-term care Medicaid.
 For Nursing Home Medicaid and Home and Community Based Services Medicaid, a Nursing Facility Level of Care (NFLOC) is required.
 Furthermore, additional criteria may be required for specific program benefits.
 As an example, for Medicaid to cover the cost of home modifications, an inability to safely and independently live at home without modifications may be required.
 For long-term care services via the Regular Medicaid program, a functional need with the Activities of Daily Living (ADLs) is required, but a NFLOC is not necessarily required.

 Qualifying When Over the Limits

-2) Medicaid Planning – the majority of persons considering Medicaid are “over-income” or “over-asset” or both, but still cannot afford their cost of care.
-For persons in this situation, Medicaid planning exists.
-By working with a Medicaid planning professional, families can employ a variety of strategies to help them become Medicaid eligible.
-Read more or connect with a Medicaid planner.
+3) Medicaid Planning – The majority of persons considering Medicaid are “over-income” and / or “over-asset”, but they still cannot afford their cost of care.
+For these persons, Medicaid planning exists.
+By working with a Medicaid Planning Professional, families can employ a variety of strategies to help them become Medicaid eligible, as well as to protect their home from Medicaid’s Estate Recovery Program.
+Connect with a Medicaid Planner.